At a glance: Super Tuesday states and delegate counts

 Delegate count: 24

-After polls closed, the state was too close to call, with Biden and Sanders running neck-and-neck and Warren in third place.
+Several hours after polls closed, the state was still too close to call.

+With results in from almost 72% of precincts, Biden had 33.8% of the vote and Sanders had 32.2%.
+Both will win at least seven Maine delegates.

-Sanders, who is well known to Maine voters as a senator for nearby Vermont, had been the favorite going into Super Tuesday.
+Sanders is well known to Maine voters as a senator for nearby Vermont and had been the favorite going into Super Tuesday.

 Delegate count: 16

+Sanders won Vermont and secured at least 10 delegates, with Biden winning at least five.

-Sanders is projected to win Vermont and secure at least 8 delegates.
-He has been elected by the voters of Vermont to represent them in Congress for decades and was expected to win easily there.
+Sanders has represented Vermont in Congress for decades and was expected to win easily.

 Delegate count: 6